brianShan974/brianFuck974/README.md

 *bfdbg*, an implementation of the brainfuck programming language in rust.
 In this implementation,
-initially 32 128-bit cells are used.
+the cells are actually stored in a `Vec` of `i128`s, so it could be extended whenever needed.
-The cells are actually stored in a `Vec` of `i128`s, so it could be extended whenever needed.
+Initially, there is only one cell, but the capacity of 32 cells is reserved.

 In order to run this interpreter, you can use `cargo run`.